 Champs-Élysées, running west to the Arc de Triomphe.
 East of the avenue is the massive Musée du

-Louvre, the Centre Georges Pompidou.
+Louvre and the Centre Georges Pompidou.
 On the Île de la Cité is the world-famous Notre Dame.
 The area south of the river is home to the city's most prominent landmark, the Eiffel Tower.

 Eiffel Tower: This towering edifice was built for the World Fair of 1889, held to commemorate the centenary of the French Revolution.
 Named after its designer, Gustave Eiffel, it stands 320m high and held the record as the world's tallest structure until 1930.